csmfindling/kaggle/amazon_from_space/Readme.md

 ## Model

-We implemented vgg and resnet neural network architectures
+We implemented vgg and resnet neural network architectures \
+K. Simonyan and A. Zisserman, Very Deep Convolutional Networks for Large-Scale Image Recognition

 ## Setup